 Extremely tight wall cloud, possibly large funnel, that was rapidly rotating near Mehlville, MO in the southern St Louis metro.

-Another view of the vault and wall cloud/funnel near Mehlville, MO in the southern St Louis metro.
+Another view of the vault and wall cloud near Mehlville, MO in the southern St Louis metro.

-Closer view of the wall cloud/funnel close to the ground near Lakeshire, MO.
+Closer view of the ground-scraping wall cloud near Lakeshire, MO.

 Shelf cloud about to overtake us in Vandalia, IL.

 More photos from this day can be found here: http://www.flickr.com/photos/39991047@N02/sets/72157626755184785/